1998code/RomanNumerals_CoreML/README.md

 # RomanNumerals_CoreML
- Image classification from I to X. Apple CoreML.
+ Image classification from I to X.